BIOS3010/Module-5-multiple-alignment/README.md

 - Inpect the alignment
 - Try out different coloring schemes by selecting these under the `Colour` tab

 The coloring schemes are the following:
 ![colors](https://user-images.githubusercontent.com/5373069/109965215-f4706780-7cee-11eb-861d-1b91cb1ef78f.png)

+Thus, using the `Hydrophobicity` coloring scheme, hydrophobic amino acids are colored red, and hydrophilic ones are colored blue.
+Similarly, the `Buried Index` colors buried amino acids in blue and exposed amino acids in green.

+- Try to select individual sequences on the left.
+These can be moved around in the alignment using the arrow keys.
+Note what happens to the Quality scores in the bottom view.